shankar4/Functional-Genomics/Bash tutorial.md

 The latest news from the [BBC]: # (www.bbc.com)
 --->
 Use html comment tags -- with ! and three dashes, etc. -- if you wish to include comments visible only to you, and  not the reader.
 Other suggestions with []:() did not work here.
 Blockquote - start with the symbol: > and continue with no space
 To create an unordered list: start with an * and a space.
 Each item gets its own line.
 An ordered list is prefaced with numbers, instead of *.
+If sublists, indent the asterik one space more than the preceding one.
+Add a line for a hardbreak between paragraphs.
+Also, achieve the same effect, more elegantly, with two spaces after each line.